-Trevor Betenson, our CFO here at Palo Alto Software, offers this insight about reading your balance sheet: “By subtracting liabilities from assets, you can determine your company’s net worth at any given point in time.”
+Trevor Betenson, our CFO here at Palo Alto Software (makers of Bplans), offers this insight about reading your balance sheet: “By subtracting liabilities from assets, you can determine your company’s net worth at any given point in time.”

 In this article, I’ll review: